Department of Physics

 Boulder, CO 80309

-I am involved with the T2K long-baseline neutrino oscillation experiment in Japan.
+I am collaborator on the T2K long-baseline neutrino oscillation experiment in Japan.
 This experiment is producing a beam of muon neutrinos and sending them through Japan.
 We detect the neutrinos in a Near Detector, and 295 km away in the Super-Kamiokande Detector.
-We hope to observe the disappearance of muon neutrinos and the appearance of electron neutrinos.
+T2K has observed the disappearance of muon neutrinos and the appearance of electron neutrinos.
+T2K has also measured oscilations with anti-neutrinos as well, and sees hints for CP violation with neutrinos.
+I'm also interested in measurements of neutrino interaction cross sections in the near detector.

 Prior to T2K, I worked at Fermilab on the MINOS long-basline neutrino oscillation experiment.
 My dissertation research was on solar neutrino data from the Sudbury Neutrino Observatory